AndreiAvadanei/IPAM-4-SMF/README.md

   * run IPAM 4 SMFs index.php in your browser

 ##TODO
-  * update an existing patch
+  * support for updating an existing patch
   * full support for IPv6

 ##License